 - The affected wood will be brown in colour and will crumble due to a lack of structural integrity as a result of dry rot using the wood as a food source.

 - Ordinarily, the damage is restricted to the wood, however, in some instances, large flat mushroom-like fruiting bodies may also be visible.
 These can easily grow through decorative finishes such as plaster or paintwork.

 - Dry rot is the much more serious form of rot out of the two as it can spread over a larger area compared to wet rot.

 - The difference between dry rot and wet rot is that the wet rot fungus tends to grow on more porous surfaces, for example, wood with a high moisture content of around 50%.
-Dry rot, however, tends to grow on surfaces where there is a moisture of around 20%.
+Dry rot, however, tends to grow on surfaces where there is a moisture content of around 20%.
 If left untreated wet rot will almost certainly cause major structural issues as a result of structurally weakened timbers.

 Does Dry Rot spread?

 Dry rot is a living growing fungus.
 As such it feeds on timbers and will actively seek out new food sources when it has to.
-New sources of food been fresh timbers.
+New sources of food were fresh in timbers.
 If the humidity conditions are right dry rot can spread rapidly through a property on the hunt for food.

 How to Deal With Dry Rot